CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 This spell magically opens an unlocked, unobstructed object (such as a door, window or chest).
 This object will stay open until some other force closes it.

-This spell may be reversed to close objects and secure them against forced entry.
+This spell may be reversed to close objects.

 *Upcasting*